LoJunKai/Plant-e/README.md

 5. DownloadAndRun all the files to load it into ESP32
 6. To over-write files, press Stop > DownloadAndRun > reset button on esp32

+If module not found error comes up, put in:

+    import upip
+    upip.install("<module here>")

 ## Reference Materials